spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/tutorials-and-howtos/how-to-create-custom-post-plugin.md

 * [Sending requests with Data Exchange API](/docs/pbc/all/data-exchange/{{page.version}}/sending-requests-with-data-exchange-api.md)

-## Create a post plugin
+## Post plugin creation for Data Exchange API

-In some cases, you need to perform some actions after importing or changing data through the Data Exchange API.
+In some cases, we need to perform some actions after importing or changing data through the Data Exchange API.

-For some specific requirements, you may need to create custom post plugins.
-Post plugins allow you to perform some manipulations after data import or data update.
+For some specific requirements, we may need to create a custom post plugin.
+Post plugins allow us to perform some manipulations after data import or data updates.
-To implement custom post plugins, you need to create a new class that implements the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostCreatePluginInterface` or `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostUpdatePluginInterface` interface.
+For some manipulation after data import, we may need to create a new class that implements the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostCreatePluginInterface` interface.
+After data updates we may implement the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostUpdatePluginInterface` interface.

-You can see more details in already existing plugins, please check documentation [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).
+For more details, please check documentation [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).

-### Implement the `DynamicEntityPostCreatePluginInterface` interface

-For example, we will create a plugin that will call a facade method after data import for a specific entity, it's an abstract example, and you can implement your logic.
-If you need to implement a plugin for data updates, you need to implement the  `DynamicEntityPostUpdatePluginInterface` interface.
+We will create a plugin that will create some related data after data import for a specific entity, it's an abstract example without concrete logic.
+If we need to implement a plugin for data import, we need to implement the `DynamicEntityPostCreatePluginInterface` interface with `postCreate(DynamicEntityPostEditRequestTransfer $dynamicEntityPostEditRequestTransfer): DynamicEntityPostEditResponseTransfer` method.
-Methods `postCreate` and `postUpdate` should return `DynamicEntityPostEditResponseTransfer` object, you can add some errors in this transfer object if needed. `DynamicEntityPostEditRequestTransfer` object to get data from the request.
 Please see the example below.

 **Code sample:**